 Business Affairs and Consumer Protection (BACP) – In addition to issuing business licenses, BACP is the department which handles General Grants of Privilege for the use of the public way.
 These applications are necessary when a business owner wishes to hang a sign or awning from a building, and the sign or awning hangs over the public way.

-Step 4: Additional Licenses and Permits
+Step 4: Additional Licenses, Permits and Other Business Activities

 Step 5: Chicago Restaurant Tax

 Restaurants in the City of Chicago that sell food and beverages will automatically be registered, at the time of application, to file and pay the Chicago Restaurant Tax.
 The 0.25% tax should be filed with and paid to the Chicago Department of Revenue.
 For more information about Chicago business taxes, click here (www.cityofchicago.org/finance)